• Skip to main content

 North Country Trail – Stretching 4,600 miles over 7 states (North Dakota, Minnesota, Wisconsin, Michigan, Ohio, Pennsylvania, & New York) this trail goes through National Grassland, 10 National Forests, more than 150 federal, state and local public lands; and through the Adirondacks.

-Do you have any trails that should be added to the Thru-Hiking Bucket List -USA Edition?
+Do you have any trails that should be added to the Thru-Hiking Trails Bucket List -USA Edition?
 Comment below and let me know!

 Reader Interactions

-Leave me a Comment =) Cancel reply
+Leave a Comment or Suggestion Cancel reply

 Primary Sidebar